 Spiculus’s fame did not only revolve around his relationship with Nero, and his depictions in several ancient Roman artworks bear testimony to his far-reaching popularity.

-Not much had been documented on the life of ancient Roman gladiator Hermes.
-However, he earns lavish praise from a contemporary poet Martial – so much so that Martial even dedicated an entire poem praising his skills as a competent gladiator.
-In his poem, Martial describes Hermes as a skillful fighter who enjoyed an overwhelming superiority over other gladiators.
-On the second line of his poem in which each line begins with the name of Hermes, Martial describes the versatility of said gladiator.
-Hermes was well trained at using different weapons that the gladiators used in their fights.
+Not much had been documented about the life of the ancient Roman gladiator Hermes.
+However, he earns lavish praise from a contemporary Roman poet called Martial, so much so that Martial even dedicated an entire poem to praising his skills as a gladiator.

 7. Priscus and Verus